josephsmithberger/XogotDocs/Documentation.docc/Manual/migrating/upgrading_to_godot_4.md

 clarity in Godot 4.0.
 The project upgrade tool renames them automatically in your scripts.

-One noteworthy set of renames is 3D nodes, which all got a 3D suffix added for consistency with their 2D counterparts.
-For example, Area is now Area3D.
+One noteworthy set of renames is 3D nodes, which all got a `3D` suffix added for consistency with their 2D counterparts.
+For example, `Area` is now `Area3D`.

-For ease of searching, this table lists all nodes and resources that were renamed and are automatically converted, excluding the ones which only involved adding a 3D suffix to the old name:
+For ease of searching, this table lists all nodes and resources that were renamed and are automatically converted, excluding the ones which only involved adding a `3D` suffix to the old name:

 Old name (Godot 3.x) | New name (Godot 4)
 -------------------- | ------------------